ethanrogers15/project_fused_ros_demo/README.md

 The model training environment is located here: https://github.com/ethanrogers15/mediapipe_model_maker

+Before following the instructions below to run this environment, note that the environment build and the data download for running the demo take up multiple GB of space!

 To run this virtual environment, you will need Docker Desktop and VSCode with the Remote Development & Dev Containers extensions.
 The virtual environments for Project FUSED were built on a Windows laptop, but we used WSL with Ubuntu